 Letitia VanSant's lyrics are at once personally and politically relevant.
 Hailed as one of Baltimore's strongest songwriters (BmoreArt), her distinct voice is fortified by sparse indie folk and Americana arrangements.

 In her music as in her life, VanSant’s has always sought to wrestle with worthy questions.
-Before her return to Baltimore, VanSant earned a Human Rights Humanitarian Issues concentration from Macalester College (St. Paul, MN).
-Afterwards she worked for the Obama campaign in Detroit, and then doing environmental organizing in Baltimore.
+Before her return to Baltimore, VanSant earned a Human Rights and Humanitarian Issues concentration from Macalester College (St. Paul, MN).
+Afterwards she worked for the Obama campaign in Detroit, and then did environmental organizing in Baltimore.
 Five years of work with a progressive advocacy group landed her in Washington DC.
 On weekends, she reflected on the state of society through her songs, earning a regional following in coffee shops and clubs.

 “We are in this political crisis in part because we have a lot of spiritual work to do,” says VanSant.
 “This moment requires us to think deeply about our priorities, to confront our fears, to really know ourselves.
 We have to build the relationships and the emotional fortitude to sustain a movement.”